 Subject to specific exceptions, resolutions of the General Meeting are passed in an open ballot by a simple majority of votes, unless the Code of Commercial Partnerships and Companies or mBank’s By-laws impose a stricter requirement for the passing of resolutions on specific issues.
 A secret ballot is required in the case of elections and motions to dismiss members of the bank’s authorities or liquidators, motions to call members of the bank’s authorities or liquidators to account, and motions concerning personal issues.
 In addition, a secret ballot is required if requested by at least one shareholder present or represented at the General Meeting.

 Voting takes place with the use of a computer system, which also counts the votes.
-The By-laws and Standing Rules of the General Meeting do not provide for the possibility of voting by mail or with the use of electronic means of communication.
+The By-laws of mBank and Standing Rules of the General Meeting do not provide for the possibility of voting by mail or with the use of electronic means of communication.